WHETHER YOU love it or hate it, Eurovision has seen plenty in the way of weird and occasionally wonderful songs and performances over the years.

 13. LT United - We Are The Winners Of Eurovision - Lithuania 2006

 Lithuania went a bit meta with this 2006 entry, supposedly designed to ensure they secured victory.
-Performed by the world’s weirdest boyband and featuring a bit of fiddle-based break dancing, the song ended up placing in sixth, which isn’t nearly as catchy a title.
+Performed by the world’s most middle-aged boyband and featuring a bit of fiddle-based flailing, the song ended up placing in sixth, which isn’t nearly as catchy a title.

 12. Buranovskiye Babushki - Party For Everybody - Russia 2012